enso-org/enso/doc/design/syntax/syntax.md

 - **Explicit type checks**
   Explicit type signatures in other places in the code are used as type checks.
-  If you type your variable as `Number` it does not mean that enso will forget about other information inferred so far.
+  If you type your variable as `Number`, it does not mean that Enso will forget the other information inferred so far.
 It will always check if the signature is correct and report an error in case it's not.
 For example, the following code will type check correctly.